Deep-MI/FatSegNet/README.md

 ## Running the tool

 ### **Input Data format**
 For running the tool the input data is expected to be a nifti volume with size of [256,224,72], if the scans have a different size they will be crop or padd to the correct size.
-Additionally the scans have to be arrange as follows(or see [example_data_folder](./example_data_folder)) :
+Additionally the scans have to be arrange as follows(or see [example_data_folder](./example_data_folder), **NOTE** :This folder contain a ilustrative example of how images have to organized for FatSegNet to work.
+The Fat and water images scans are empty) :

  ```
  #Input  Scheme